Institute for Steel Construction Studies Courses

 Introduction to Fatigue and Fracture Mechanics

-Module: Introduction to Fatigue and Fracture Mechanics
+Module: Fatigue and Fracture Mechanics

 The contents and further information on the course can be found in the module catalog of the Master's degree program "Bauingenieurwesen".